-Our law firm has filed a lawsuit against Rocky Mountain Natural Meats, Inc., a company in Henderson, Colorado.
-Our client, a resident of Lakewood, Colorado, was hospitalized for an infection of E. coli O157:H7 after eating bison meat processed by Rocky Mountain Natural Meats.
+Our E. coli law firm filed a lawsuit against Rocky Mountain Natural Meats, Inc., a company in Henderson, Colorado.
+Our client, a resident of Lakewood, Colorado, was hospitalized for an infection of E. coli O157:H7 after eating bison meat processed by Rocky Mountain Natural Meats in 2010.

 The E. coli O157 lawsuit was filed by local counsel on July 8, 2010, in Jefferson County District Court.
 According to the complaint, our client purchased the bison product at a King Soopers grocery store in Lakewood, Colorado.

 Health officials used pulsed-field gel electrophoresis (PFGE) to confirm that the strain of E. coli that infected our client was genetically indistinguishable from a strain isolated from other people in Colorado.
 According to the complaint, health officials then concluded that our client was part of an E. coli O157:H7 outbreak linked to Rocky Mountain Natural Meats bison meat that now has six confirmed cases.
 Five of the ill persons live in Colorado and one lives in New York.

 “This outbreak of E. coli O157:H7 linked to bison meat is a wake-up call.
 In the past and currently, bison meat has not been subject to the same E. coli O157:H7 testing requirements as ground beef.